Updated September 30, 2020

 Thank you for using our Ecological Footprint Calculator in your classroom!

-- It is possible your school’s firewall is blocking the website and you may need to ask your IT manager to adjust the firewall to permit students to access this site.
+2. It is possible your school’s firewall is blocking the website and you may need to ask your IT manager to adjust the firewall to permit students to access this site.
 You can determine if that is the problem by checking if you are able to access the calculator outside of your school’s wifi network, by trying it on your own cellphone without connecting to wifi and instead using your wireless carrier’s network.
+Here are the domains that need to be whitelisted in the firewall:

 Why We Updated the Calculator